sidihamady/Photovoltaic-Model/README.md

 0.05	-20.035e-3
 ...
 0.55	-1.5e-8
 The first two lines and lines beginning with a hash are ignored.
+Of course, the fitting algorithm converges faster if provided with good initial guess for the parameters.
+You can restart fitting as many times as necessary to reach the desired accuracy.